dhruvmisra/vue-event-card/README.md

 ---

-The Vue Event Card is a minimalistic design to showcase your events in a clean and interactive way, and handling user actions.
+The Vue Event Card is a fluid and modern design to showcase your events in a clean and interactive way, and handling user actions.
+Completely responsive and easy to use, making sure both desgin and setup are minimal.

-Created on Vue.js by [Dhruv Misra](https://github.com/dhruvmisra)
+Created for Vue.js by [Dhruv Misra](https://github.com/dhruvmisra)

 # Live Demo
 A live demo can be found [here](https://dhruvmisra.github.io/vue-event-card/).